Toca Boca

-Toca Boca is a Swedish children's mobile video game developer.
+Toca Boca is a Swedish children's mobile video game developer company.
 The company is owned by Spin Master and is based in Stockholm, Sweden.

+History

-Toca Boca was founded July 18, 2010 by Emil Ovemar and Björn Jeffery, both of whom worked for the Bonnier Group.
+Toca Boca was founded 18 July 2010 by Emil Ovemar and Björn Jeffery, both of whom worked for the Bonnier Group.
 They released their first application, “Helicopter Taxi” in March 2011.
-Toca Boca's apps has been downloaded over a billion times by users in over 238 markets ever since the first launch.
+Toca Boca's apps have been downloaded over a billion times by users in over 238 markets ever since the first launch.

-In 2016, Bonnier sold Toca Boca and sister company Sago Sago to the Canadian toy and entertainment company Spin Master for SEK 263 million.
+In 2016, Bonnier sold Toca Boca and sister company Sago Sago to the Canadian toy and entertainment company Spin Master for 263 million Swedish krona.
 In 2020, Fredrik Löving took over as Toca Boca's new CEO.

 Naming

 Toca la boca means "touch the mouth" in Spanish, referencing the logo design of a face with an open mouth; as well as being able to skip an app's intro animation by "touching the mouth".